AbdullahAlzariqi/AbdullahAlzariqi/README.md

 - 👋 Hi, I’m @AbdullahAlzariqi
-- 👀 I’m interested in Data science and cognitive computing
+- 👀 I’m interested in Data science
-- 🌱 I’m currently learning Data analysis and neurobiology
+- 🌱 I’m currently learning Data analysis and Business Intelligence
 - 💞️ I’m looking to collaborate onany projects tied to my fields of interest
 - 📫 How to reach me : abdallahtalat5597@gmail.com